 You may access the Moodle Learning Environment for grades during the semester.
 You may also attain an unofficial grade from the Moodle site at the conclusion of the class.

 You must obtain a TechKnow account in order to view your final grades.

 Please complete the form Transcript Request.
 This form must be completed in full and sent to:

 3033 US Hwy 24, PO Box 507

 * Can I withdraw from a class?

 You may withdraw from a class.
 The first step is to e-mail your instructor.
 Your instructor will then email the Registrar to complete the withdrawal process.
 It is essential that this request happens before the last date to withdraw from the course.
 This will coincide with the beginning of the 9th week of On-line class.
-Please understand we can not give any refunds in tuition or fees for On-line courses once the class begins.
+Tuition may be refundable on a pro-rated basis; Fees are not refundable.

 * How long do classes take?